piacz/Rules-Per-App/Express API/README.md

 # Auth0 Express API Sample (JavaScript)

 This repository contains a Node.js project that defines an Express API.
-You'll secure this API with Auth0 to practice making secure API calls from a client application.
+This API is protected with Auth0 to practice making secure API calls from a client application.The primary route responds a list of the Clients configured on the tenant with their respective rules applied to each one of them through Auth0's Management API.

 ## Get Started